 4.1 Food expenditure decision

-The estimates of the Working-Leser model provide strong evidence supporting that households in both sectors allocate relatively less additional income to food when facing an increase in income.
-The coefficients of shares of meals consumed outside home are significant and negative, which is in line with the finding of Ecker and Qaim (2011).
-Using distance to the nearest daily market as a parameter, they find that Malawian households spend proportionally more on food if they live farther away from the market.
-In the case of India, the level of market access, proxied by the share of meals consumed outside home, has larger negative impact on the budget share on food for rural households than those in the urban sector.
-The positive and significant coefficients of the share of adult female and male in both sectors reflect that adults have a higher calorie need and hence households with more adults spend relatively more on food.
+The estimates of the Working-Leser model provide strong evidence supporting the theoretical proposition that households in both sectors allocate relatively less additional income to food when facing an increase in income.
+The coefficients of shares of meals consumed outside home are significant and negative.
+In our case, the level of market access, proxied by the share of meals consumed outside home, has larger negative impact on the budget share on food for rural households than those in the urban sector.
+This result is in line with the finding of Ecker and Qaim (2011), who find that Malawian households spend proportionally more on food if they live farther away from the market, using distance to the nearest daily market as their variable.
+The positive and significant coefficients of the share of adult females and males in both sectors reflects adults’ higher calorie need and hence households with more adults spend relatively more on food.
 In addition, older household heads tend to spend more on food than their younger counterparts.

 Demand elasticities for food